Rotenone

-Rotenone is an odorless, colorless, crystalline isoflavone.
+Rotenone is an organic compound that has been described as "by far the most important rotenoid."
+It is an odorless, colorless, crystalline isoflavone.
 It occurs naturally in the seeds and stems of several plants, such as the jicama vine, and in the roots of several other members of the Fabaceae.
 It was the first-described member of the family of chemical compounds known as rotenoids.
 Rotenone is approved for use as a piscicide to remove alien fish species, see Uses.
 It has also been used as a broad-spectrum insecticide, but its use as an insecticide has been banned in many countries.